Fly Fishing for Danube Salmon (Hucho hucho)

 An experienced hucho angler looks for active fish where shallow parts meet the edges of deep runs.
-Drop offs, inlets but even better outlets of pools are also targeted.
+Drop-offs, inlets but even better outlets of pools are also targeted.
 These are the spots where huchos hunt preferably.
 A huchos lie and his feeding spot are not identical.
-Dependent on the size of the fish and the hucho density there can be seveal hundred meters or even more inbetween the two.
+Depending on the size of the fish and the hucho density there can be several hundred meters or even more in between the two.

-Due to a high fishing pressure some hucho waters are despite of their hucho density extremely difficult to fish under low water conditions.
+Due to high fishing pressure, some hucho waters are despite their hucho density extremely difficult to fish under low water conditions.
 Among them is the Sava Bohinjka in Slovenia.
 One needs to be very experienced to be successful there with the fly.
-At Sava a significant numbers of fish are caught on spinning gear as it is much easier to approach a hucho with spinning tackle.
-Most of the fish are caught during dust and dawn when the fishermen are less visible for the large predators.
-In some hucho waters it is allowed to fish at night or at least up to midnight and in a few on the southern Balkans also in summer.
-In the Alps the hucho season usually starts in Nov/Dec and ends between the end of January and end of February dependent on the river.
+At the Sava, a significant number of fish are caught on spinning gear as it is much easier to approach a hucho with spinning tackle.
+Most of the fish are caught during dust and dawn when the fishermen are less visible to the large predators.
+In some hucho waters, it is allowed to fish at night or at least up to midnight and in a few on the southern Balkans also in summer.
+In the Alps, the hucho season usually starts in Nov/Dec and ends between the end of January and the end of February dependent on the river.
 There are some exceptions from that rule though.

 If the water level and sight depth stay the same for a longer period, the influence of the moon becomes more important.
-Around new moon but also near full moon the chances to hook a hucho are usually better but the real game changer in regard of hook ups is the weather (air pressure).
+Around the new moon but also near the full moon the chances to hook a hucho are usually better but the real game-changer in regard to hookups is the weather (air pressure).

 Hucho Fishing is Hard Work!